archo5/dato-format/README.md

 - **Direct access** - the data can be accessed directly, without pre-parsing it, for reduced total parsing time
 	- The data can be optionally aligned to further improve parsing speed on CPUs that don't support unaligned loads natively
 - **Generic** and **Traversable** - there are various built-in structures for storing most data, which allows the following:
-	- Changing the format of any object while retaining backwards compatibility
+	- Changing the format of any object (string and int map) while retaining backwards compatibility
 	- Partially inspecting and validating the data without having to knowing the entire format including names of stored values and special meanings of byte ranges
 - **Customizable** - the exact details of the format can be optimized for the particular application:
 	- It is possible to add more data types
 	- The encoding of various length/size values can be changed to optimize for size or performance
-	- Object keys can be either names (for readability) or 32-bit integers (for reduced size and parsing speed)
+	- Map keys can be either names (for readability) or 32-bit integers (for reduced size and parsing speed)
 		- Integer keys can be hashes, enum values, indices or FOURCC codes
 	- Different string types can be used (to match the application's internal string format)
 	- The prefix of the file can be changed